 Career Services offers personalized and professional employment assistance to all OSU-OKC students looking for a job or a career.
-Help is available with résumé writing and job interviewing techniques, career exploration, interest surveys, "hot" jobs, wages, national job listings and more, including how to make the online services Oklahoma Career Information System (OkCIS) work for you.
+Help is available with résumé writing and job interviewing techniques, career exploration, and more.
 Career Services is on the first floor of the Student Center.
-Come by for more information, call (405) 945-8680 or visit online at www.osuokc.edu/careerservices.
+For more information, call (405) 945-8680 or visit www.osuokc.edu/careerservices.